Oral & Vision Health Blog

 What causes tooth and mouth pain?

-• Mouth sore: They can be caused by one of several issues.
-These include a highly acidic diet, irritation from braces or other orthodontic devices, using tobacco products, Celiac disease, and HPV (human papilloma virus).
-People who are undergoing cancer treatment may develop mouth sores as well.
+• Mouth sores: These can be caused by several issues, including a highly acidic diet, irritation from braces or other orthodontic devices, tobacco use, Celiac disease, and HPV (human papillomavirus).
+People undergoing cancer treatment may also develop mouth sores.

-• Abscessed teeth: This is when the gum and root of a tooth develops an infection.
+• Abscessed teeth: This is when the gum and root of a tooth develop an infection.
 It is commonly caused by the decaying of the tooth and other mouth trauma.
-An abscessed tooth can also be the result of pre-existing gum disease, as well as broken, cracked, or chipped teeth or gingivitis.
+An abscessed tooth can also result from pre-existing gum disease, broken, cracked, or chipped teeth, or gingivitis.

-If the tooth’s nerve is the source of the pain, then it often signals that the nerve is inflamed or dying.
+If the tooth’s nerve is the source of the pain, it often signals that the nerve is inflamed or dying.
 If the nerve is not the problem, it could be reacting to tooth decay reaching and impacting the tooth’s dental pulp.
-That is the innermost part of the tooth that hosts blood vessels and the tooth’s nerves.
+The pulp is the innermost part of the tooth that hosts blood vessels and the tooth’s nerves.

 Endodontists are known as specialists in performing root canals and saving teeth.
 It is highly recommended that you seek professional care whenever you start noticing the following symptoms: